-- 1) The dual diploma program as set forth in this Agreement is open to NTU students who will be entering NTU as freshmen, and to NTU students who have completed the requisite academic work at NTU per the parameters of the dual diploma program as set forth on Exhibit D, attached hereto and made a part hereof. - 2) NTU shall be responsible for the selection of students to be enrolled in this dual diploma program in accordance with its admission standards, and UAlbany's admission standards, as set forth in Exhibit C, attached hereto and made a part hereof. - 3) To maintain academic standing in the dual diploma program, all students shall take the requisite courses as set forth in Exhibit D, attached hereto and made a part hereof, and maintain the requisite grades and grade point averages as set forth in the policies of each institution as required of all matriculating students of such institution, and as set forth in Exhibit C, attached hereto and made a part hereof. - 4) To matriculate to UAlbany, a student must pass all English proficiency examinations required by the UAlbany, namely obtaining the minimum TOEFL or IELTS score required by the UAlbany in its admissions, or such equivalency that meets such standards in the discretion of UAlbany, as set forth in Exhibit C, as attached hereto and made a part hereof. - 5) Upon completion of the requisite academic work, the students shall matriculate to UAlbany.
-All matriculation confirmation letters shall be sent by UAlbany to the students directly and to the NTU dual diploma program coordinator.
-As set forth on Exhibit C, as attached hereto and made a part hereof, the matriculation GPA required is 2.5 GPA or equivalent.
+- 1) The dual diploma program as set forth in this Agreement is open to NTU students who are enrolled in the master's or doctoral program in Atmospheric Science at NTU, and to NTU students who have completed the requisite academic work at NTU per the parameters of the dual diploma program as set forth on Exhibit D, attached hereto and made a part hereof. - 2) Admission to the dual degree program is at the discretion of the Graduate Admissions Committees at each institution and the NTU-DAS admissions committee, in accordance with the institutions' admissions standards, as set forth in Exhibit C, attached hereto and made a part hereof. - 3) To maintain academic standing in the dual diploma program, all students shall take the requisite courses and meet the requirements as set forth in Exhibit D, attached hereto and made a part hereof, and maintain the requisite grades and grade point averages as set forth in the policies of each institution as required of all matriculating students of such institution. - 4) To matriculate to UAlbany, a student must pass all English proficiency examinations required by the UAlbany, namely obtaining the minimum TOEFL or IELTS score required by the UAlbany in its admissions, or such equivalency that meets such standards in the discretion of UAlbany, as set forth in Exhibit C, as attached hereto and made a part hereof. - 5) Upon acceptance, and completion of any requisite academic work, the students shall matriculate to the host institution.
+All matriculation confirmation letters shall be sent by the home institution to the students directly and to the dual diploma program coordinator at the host institution.